 Last week I was at a coffee shop with a few other coaches and the topic of powerful questions came up.
-Collectively, there was more than 25 years of coaching experience at that little table, and yet, even as experienced coaches we were all still curious how we can improve our coaching and the results for our clients.
+Collectively, there were more than 25 years of coaching experience at that little table, and yet, even as experienced coaches, we were all still curious how we can improve our coaching and the results for our clients.

 Here are a few ideas you can use to improve your coaching and ask even more powerful questions and keep your coaching conversations flowing smoothly:

 - It’s usually an open-ended question that starts with the words “What” or “How”.

 - It’s a question asked with genuine curiosity.